 - Creating a detailed outline for accompanying Google Slides.

-- Generating content for simple teaching materials when needed (e.g., text for worksheets, short dialogue scripts, handout versions of instructions).
+- Generating content for simple teaching materials when needed (e.g., text for worksheets, short dialogue scripts using B1-level language, handout versions of instructions).

 - Suggesting relevant search terms for finding potential short (under 5 min), level-appropriate audio/video resources online.